3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ### What is the DOM?

 - A browser receives a page as HTML and creates a **Document Object Model** (a.k.a. the DOM tree) that it stores in memory.
+The DOM defines a standard for accessing your HTML document.

 ![DOM Tree](images/dom_tree.gif)

-- The DOM has properties, methods and events.
-- Each DOM **element** is an object, and may be accessed and modified independent of any other content.
 - The DOM is a `tree`-like structure or data structure, similar to an outline, that consists of parent and child nodes that represent each element on our site.
+- The DOM has properties(a value that you can get or set), methods(an action that you can do) and events(when a user interacts with the page- by clicking on a button or mousing over an element).
+- The DOM defines each HTML **element** is an object.
+These objects may be accessed and modified, using properties and methods, in order to change them.

 - In the console, type `document.` and check out the available methods.
 - In the console, type `document.title`.